 Day 2 – Galway to Westport

 Before leaving Galway morning I wanted to have another walk and see the City in the daytime, I walked back through the main streets of the Latin Quarter I had seen the night before which were looking very empty and different now, I got a coffee and some breakfast and headed down to the water.
-There are a few good Brunch cafes in Galway so having breakfast here is a good idea.
+There are a few good cafes in Galway so having breakfast here is a good idea before starting day 2 of your West Coast of Ireland road trip!

 There are 3 recommended walking routes, I opted for the middle one called the Lower Diamond Hill which was a 3km low demand loop estimated to take an hour although it probably took me about 45 minutes.
 I headed out of the visitor centre, climbing up the hill in front.
 I kept turning back to see all of the mountains and lakes in the distance.
 There was heather all over the grassy areas and the Irish Countryside was looking fabulous!